Walmart wants to deliver groceries — and put them in your fridge

 The stakes to win at online grocery remain high, as the market grows.
 Some have predicted grocery delivery will “explode” in popularity, eventually, in the U.S.

-Roughly 36.8% of U.S. consumers bought groceries online in the past 12 months, up from 23.1% in a 2018 study, according to Coresight Research, which estimates that’s almost 35 million more people across the country buying groceries online between 2018 and 2019.
-Still, just 2.2% of U.S. food-and-beverage sales were made online last year, Coresight said.
-And that’s expected to rise to about 2.7% this year.
+Roughly 36.8 percent of U.S. consumers bought groceries online in the past 12 months, up from 23.1 percent in a 2018 study, according to Coresight Research, which estimates that’s almost 35 million more people across the country buying groceries online between 2018 and 2019.
+Still, just 2.2 percent of U.S. food-and-beverage sales were made online last year, Coresight said.
+And that’s expected to rise to about 2.7 percent this year.

-The portion of people purchasing groceries online from Walmart in particular grew to 37.4% this year from 25.5% in 2018, a notable jump, Coresight said, in surveying 1,888 adults in the U.S. this past April.
+The portion of people purchasing groceries online from Walmart in particular grew to 37.4 percent this year from 25.5 percent in 2018, a notable jump, Coresight said, in surveying 1,888 adults in the U.S. this past April.

 Here’s how Walmart’s new, in-home delivery will work: